Farm Animals Name With Images and Scientific Names in English

 Chickens are birds that are widely kept on farms for their eggs and meat.
 They are omnivores, feeding on grains, seeds, insects, and small animals.
 Chickens help to control insect populations and fertilize the soil with their droppings.
 However, the poultry industry also poses environmental concerns such as water and air pollution from manure runoff and emissions.

-Also Read: Animals Name For Kids With Images and Scientific Names in English
+Also Read: Forest Animals Name With Images and Scientific Names in English

 4. Sheep